aws-samples/amazon-sumerian-hosts/packages/demos-babylon/README.md

 npm install
 ```

-In the folder `/packages/demos-babylon/src/common/`, open the `demo-credentials.js` file for editing.
+Open the `demo-credentials.js` file in the root of the repository for editing.

 Set the `cognitoIdentityPoolId` value to the Cognito Identity Pool you created above.